Industry information at your fingertips

 They're a version of Chinese worry balls aka Baoding balls.
 They're used to exercise the hands, during meditation, or to relax the hands and dissipate nervous tension.
 In the book, a psychiatrist says that Queeg's hands tremble, so he rolls the balls as a way to steady them.
 Queeg was actually using steel ball bearings, much easier to obtain aboard a ship.

 After the trial ends, the defendants assemble for a celebratory drink to toast Maryk.
 While Keith makes plans on the telephone to marry May (May Wynn), Lt Tom Keefer (Fred MacMurray) apologizes to Maryk for not backing him up in court, but Maryk simply replies, 'It's over and done with,' and walks away.
 Defense attorney Lt.
 Barney Greenwald (José Ferrer) stumbles into the room, drunk because he feels sick about torpedoing Queeg in court.
 He reminds the happy crew how they turned down Queeg after he asked for their help, preferring instead to rag him and to make up songs about him.
 Barney particularly blames Keefer for setting up the crew to doubt Queeg'a ability to command and then bailing on them in court.
 To emphasize his point, he tosses his drink in Keefer's face.
 The entire crew shamefully exits the room, leaving Keefer standing alone.
-In the final scene, Willie and May kiss goodbye as Willie boards the Caine to find that Queeg has been replaced by Commander De Vriess (Tom Tully), who indulgently lets Willie Keith take the ship out to sea.
+In the final scene, Willie and May kiss goodbye as Willie boards his new ship (played in the movie by USS-Anderson DD-786) and finds Commander De Vriess is the ship's commanding officer.
+Commander De Vriess acknowledges Willie by allowing him to take the ship out.

 No court decision is shown, just the party where the ship's officers congratulate Maryk for winning.
 Also, at the end of the movie, Queeg has been replaced by De Vriess on the Caine, so the audience can assume that some disciplinary action has taken place, if only to transfer his command elsewhere.